-The city of Thessaloniki Greece was founded in 315 BC by King Cassander of Macedonia.
-It got its name from Thessaloniki, wife of Cassander and half-sister of Alexander the Great, who, in turn, was named like that after her father, King Phillip II of Macedonia, to commemorate his victory over the Phocians with the help of Thessalian horsemen.
-Thessaloniki, in Greek, actually means the "victory of the Thessalians".
+The history of Thessaloniki goes all the way back to 315 BC, when King Cassander of Macedonia founded it on the site of the pre-existing settlement of Therma.
+It was named after Thessaloniki, wife of Cassander and half-sister of Alexander the Great, who, in turn, had been given that name by her father, King Phillip II of Macedonia.
+Translating as “victory of the Thessalians” in Greek, this name was a commemoration of King Phillip’s victory over the Phocians with the help of Thessalian horsemen.

 Roman times